-Our Stewards will enforce the Rules of Racing and will refer complaints to relevant authorities, which may include the Police where appropriate.

-Harassment can take many forms whether verbal, physical, inappropriate use of social media including Facebook, Snapchat, Instagram or writing and displaying harassing material.
+Our Stewards will enforce the rules of racing and will refer complaints to relevant authorities, which may include the police where appropriate.
+Harassment can take many forms whether verbally, physically, inappropriate use of social media including facebook, snapchat, instagram or writing or displaying harassing material.